Why Do Cats Knead? It’s More Than Just a Cute Habit

-Have you ever asked why your cat kneads your blanket or your lap?
-It’s more than just a cute habit.
+Ever wondered why your cat kneads your blanket or lap?
+It’s not just cute.
+It’s a deep behavior.

-Kneading also helps cats exercise and mark their area with their smell1.
-It comes from wild cats who did this to make comfy, safe nests2.
-A cat might also knead because she’s ready to have babies.
+Kneading also helps cats exercise and mark their territory with their scent1.
+It comes from wild cats making cozy nests2.
+Sometimes, a cat kneads because she’s ready to have kittens.
 So, kneading has many meanings.

 Key Takeaways